Welcome to Service Dog Laws Missouri

 In addition, we will go through any Missouri-specific State laws regarding the use of these special animals.
 The ADA is a U.S. federal service dog law regarding public access rights.
 However, individual states may have their own set of service dog laws.

 The people who use service dogs have the right to utilize whichever of these laws offers them the benefits they need.
 Sometimes people try to take advantage of the situation by having a fake service dog.
+For a related article, check out our guide to Emotional Support Animal Laws Missouri.

 Read more on our blog: Federal ADA Service Dog Laws Easy Guide & FAQ